-This is supported by Mind, who state that BDD and eating disorders aren’t the same disorder, which they’re not.
-Someone with an eating problem, are mainly bothered about their weight and shape.
+This is supported by Mind, who states that BDD and eating disorders aren’t the same disorder, which they’re not.
+Someone with an eating problem is mainly bothered about their weight and shape.
 Whereas a person experiencing BDD is likely to experience other concerns as well around their body image.

 Mind also goes on to say that not all people with an eating disorder will have BDD, as the reasons for their eating disorder can be unrelated to body image.
 For example, eating disorders can develop due to comfort eating to feel better when feeling low or avoiding food to gain control because they don’t feel they have any control in their life.

 Just because eating disorders can exist without BDD, that doesn’t mean that it’s not uncommon to be comorbid; eating disorders and BDD.
 I believe I’m one of those people to be comorbid.
 My BDD is born out of the racist abuse I lived through growing up, whereas my eating disorder developed in my 20s which wasn’t anything to do with wanting to be slimmer, as back then I wanted to put on weight even though I would often starve myself.
 I think my eating disorder came out of a form of self-harm or punishment.
 Later on, that would change as I developed issues with binge eating and starvation cycles until I developed reactive hypoglycemia.